aiaa-istc/aiaa-istc.github.io/2022_IS_Workshop.md

 Join us for two days of technical sessions covering a wide range of topics in autonomy and human-machine teaming.

+Confirmed keynote speakers include Rob Ambrose (retired from 20 years of work at NASA JSC on autonomy/robotics, now Director for Space and Robotics Initiatives at TAMU/TEES) and Marc Steinberg (ONR Autonomy PM).

-Registration: coming soon!<!-- Register here: a href="" -->
+Registration: will open soon! ($150 for regular attendees and $25 for students) <!-- Register here: a href="" -->

 Site structure:
 -- <a href="{{ '/IS_Workshop_2022/program.html' | absolute_url }}">Program</a><br>